afatyga/covid19-react-native/readme.md

 - Step 3 Completed - April 12, 2020  Done <br>
 - Step 4 Completed - April 17, 2020  Done <br>
 - Step 5 Completed - April 24, 2020 <br>

-# How to Use It
-- Clone Repo
-- cd Final
-- npm start
-- Download Expo app on iOS, Scan QR Code on the app
-- May use app to change date, change location of the marker and the statistics will update, press the button for live overall statistics

 # Milestone 2-4 Explanations
 ## Milestone 2